Updated: Sep 27, 2022

 Then I started positioning myself with content that served my network

 In the first year of my transition into coaching, I wrote and shared over 50 blogs about things I had learned in my career - mostly through failures.
 My blogs were vulnerable and in retrospect, we’re a great way of getting clear on my new identity as well as an opportunity to share countless lessons that resonated with my audience.
-I talked at workshops and professional body events, and volunteered a lot of time to organizations like Women in Mining South Africa, Bridge The Gap Geosciences and several university bodies to help young professionals with their transition into the world of work.
+I talked at workshops and professional body events, and volunteered a lot of time to organizations like Women in Mining South Africa and several university bodies to help young professionals with their transition into the world of work.

 I showed up (even though sometimes I really wanted to shrink back) and shared content that was valuable to the network I was building.